 Video-chat platform comparison at a glance

 Zoom is one of the most widely recognized applications for business meetings and video conferences.
-With almost 13 million monthly active users worldwide, it’s safe to say that Zoom wins the video-chat popularity contest hands-down.
+With 300 million daily meeting participants worldwide, it’s safe to say that Zoom wins the video-chat popularity contest hands-down.

 There is a free version of Zoom, but due to its scaled-down features, such as only allowing 1:1 video meetings, most users require the paid version.
 There are two paid tiers of Zoom subscriptions that offer tons more features, including HD video conferences with up to 100 people in their Pro plan.

-Zoom requires speeds of at least 3 Mbps for HD quality video.
-If you’re not sure what speed you currently have, use this tool to check your speed.
+Zoom requires speeds of at 3.8 Mbps for HD quality video.
+If you’re not sure what speed you currently have, use our speed test tool to check your speed.
 Read more about Zoom system requirements and supported operating systems on the Zoom support page.
 Use of a VPN while using Zoom is highly recommended, especially since this Newsweek report of two separate school incidents have shown that Zoom is vulnerable to being hacked.